brian-ruf/ruf-common-python/README.md

 The following modules are exposed to your application via the above instructions:

 - `data.py`: Funcitons for managing and manipulating XML, JSON and YAML content.
 - `database.py`: Functions for interacting with a database.
-Currently only SQLite.
+These functions operate the same for all supported databases.
 - `lfs.py`: Functions for interacting with thelocal file system (LFS)
 - `helper.py`: Various helper functions
 - `network.py`:

 The following additional modules are present and support the above, but are not directly exposed:
+- `type_sqlite3.py`: Any database-specific interactions are collected in a single file for that database.